JWStudyHall/book-club/README.md

 ### Open Locally

-Open localhost:3000 in a browser.
+Using localhost:3000 in a browser

+Or

 ### Run With Server